 “No one but me … can pack the [water] bottles into my bag, along with my clothes and towels and books and shades and wristbands.
 (My rackets, as always, go in later.)
 No one but me touches my tennis bag, and when it’s finally packed, it stands by the door, like an assassin’s kit, a sign that the day has lurched that much closer to the witching hour.Andre Agassi

 “I obsess about my bag.
 I keep it meticulously organized, and I make no apologies for this anal retentiveness.
 The bag is my briefcase, suitcase, toolbox, lunchbox, and palette.
 I need it just right, always.
 The bag is what I carry onto the court, and what I carry off, two moments when all my senses are extra acute, so I can feel every ounce of its weight.
 If someone were to slip a pair of argyle socks into my tennis bag, I’d feel it.
 The tennis bag is a lot like your heart – you have to know what’s in it all times.“

 One thing that definitely helps is having a good checklist.
-After years of writing out lists of things that I needed, I decided to create a simple, but comprehensive one-page checklist that I could go through and tick the different items that I needed.
+After years of writing out lists of things that I needed, I decided to create a simple, but comprehensive one-page checklist.
 It has come in very handy and I have received lots of positive feedback from others who have used it.
 You can download it for free here.
 I hope you find it useful.

 Beyond the checklist, however, you should develop a routine when it comes to packing up your material the night before your presentation.
 I always try to pack my materials in the same way, in the same bags or cases.
-For me, there is a Zen-like rhythm to the process and a Zen-like peace of mind knowing that everything is in its place and that I’ll be able to find it quickly.
+For me, there is a Zen-like rhythm to the process and a Zen-like peace of mind that comes with knowing that everything is in its place.